The outsider who came of age in Europa League run

 Those were just a couple of examples of him using his athleticism, and there were countless others as he used sheer brute strength to defend stoutly.
 But he is also comfortable on the ball and in previous rounds demonstrated his ability to drive forward from the back.

 It was not perfect from Bassey.
-Rafael Santos Borre snuck across him in the six-yard box to score the equaliser, but he would perhaps have expected the cross to be stopped at source or Connor Goldson to intercept at the near post.
+Rafael Borre snuck across him in the six-yard box to score the equaliser, but he would perhaps have expected the cross to be stopped at source or Connor Goldson to intercept at the near post.

 'I imagine a lot of clubs are looking at him'